kaidjohnson/redux-connect-vue/README.md

 # redux-connect-vue

+> **Note: redux-connect-vue v2 is compatible with Vue 2.x using the composition API provided from [Vue Function API](https://github.com/vuejs/composition-api)**
+> If you are looking for a Vue 2.x compatible version without needing to use the composition API, check out [v1](https://github.com/kaidjohnson/redux-connect-vue/tree/v1.1.0)

 A tiny Vue plugin that connects components with Redux.

 No HOCs.
 No complex API.
 No dependencies.
-Just connect and go!
+Just use and go!

 - Simple: < 60 lines code.
 - Tiny: < 0.3 KB gzipped.